evoluteur/evolutility-server-node/README.md

 #### Lists of Values

-Fields that are represented as dropdown in the UI (field.type="lov" in the model) need an API for list of values.
+Dropdown fields in the UI (field.type="lov" in the model) have a REST endpoint to get the list of values for dropdowns.

 ```
 GET /<object>/lov/<field id>